bigheadG/mmWave/README.md

 	https://www.raspberrypi.org/documentation/configuration/uart.md

-## For pyqtgraph v0.13.1 users need to replace the three parts of the code in the file.
+# For pyqtgraph v0.13.1 users need to replace the three parts of the code in the file.
+## Method 1:
 	############################################
 	#(1) for pyqtgraph Version: 0.13.1
 	import pyqtgraph as pg